thirdreality/nightlight_mt/README.md

 If the device has been used before, you can factory reset it as follows:

-Press and hold V+V - key simultaneously for 10 seconds
+On the back of the Nest, press Volume Up and Volume Down simultaneously for 10 seconds.

+*(when pressing and holding, a message should appear on the screen telling you about the reset)*